sachithmuhandiram/codereview/notes.md

 # Notes

-This documents holds some important golang methods used during this project.
+This document holds some important golang methods used during this project.

 ## How to pass data to REST API